mapequation/infomap/interfaces/js/README.md

 ## Authors

-Daniel Edler, Anton Eriksson, Martin Rosvall
+Daniel Edler, Anton Holmgren, Martin Rosvall

 For contact information, see [mapequation.org/about.html](//www.mapequation.org/about.html).